ravendb/docs/Documentation/2.0/Raven.Documentation.Pages/studio/multi-database.markdown

 1) Database Settings - In here you have see the DatabaseDocument that represents the database, you can edit this document, but this is not advised as you can cause damage to the database.
 2) Periodic Backup - This section is explained in the [Periodic Backup Page](bundles/periodicbackup)

-The Other options are dependent on the bundles selected for this database and are explained in the bundles section //TODO: Link
+The Other options are dependent on the bundles selected for this database and are explained in the bundles section.

 Pay attention that other then Database Settings, if you will not click on the "Save Changes" button in the top left any changes done in any bundle settings will be discarded.